 This article explains how to customize an Advanced Configuration feature for the entire account.

-The options in the Advanced Configuration screen give you increased granular control over different settings in your account.
+The options in the Advanced Configuration page give you increased granular control over different settings in your account.
 The screen also shows the default value for each of the disabled settings.

 When you disable an advanced setting, it returns to the default value.
 However, the custom value is saved and if you enable the setting later, the custom value can be used.